szczyglis-dev/py-gpt/README.md

 ## Output (download, generation)

-**PYGPT** allows for the reception of files generated by the model and their local saving.
-This process happens automatically in the background, and files are saved to the `output` directory created in the user's work directory.
-Access to received or generated files is found under the `Output` tab - there, you’ll find a file browser for this directory.
-You can easily manage all the files received from the AI.
+**PYGPT** enables the automatic download and saving of files created by the model.
+This is carried out in the background, with the files being saved to an `output` folder located within the user's working directory.
+To view or manage these files, users can navigate to the `Output` tab which features a file browser for this specific directory.
+Here, users have the interface to handle all files sent by the AI.

-The same directory is also used to store all files generated by the AI locally, such as files with generated code or any other files that the model may be requested to produce.
-There is an option to execute code from the files saved here and read their content, then passing the result back to the AI.
-This all takes place automatically using the plugin system and commands invoked by the model.
+This `output` directory is also where the application stores files that are generated locally by the AI, such as code files or any other outputs requested from the model.
+Users have the option to execute code directly from the stored files and read their contents, with the results fed back to the AI.
+This hands-off process is managed by the built-in plugin system and model-triggered commands.

-File management in the `output` directory is facilitated by the `Command: Files I/O` plugin.
-Execution of code from files saved in this directory is enabled by the `Command: Code Interpreter` plugin.
+The `Command: Files I/O` plugin takes care of file operations in the `output` directory, while the `Command: Code Interpreter` plugin allows for the execution of code from these files.

 ![v2_file_output](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/363ffa9f-f43e-4f87-89b9-289a3ecd7993)

-To allow the model to manage files, the `Execute commands` option must be active, along with the above-mentioned plugins:
+To allow the model to manage files or python code execution, the `Execute commands` option must be active, along with the above-mentioned plugins:

 ![v2_code_execute](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/997d98fd-8d19-47f8-9992-38f328ff3421)